Project "Any-Angle Path Planning"

 Representative Publications

-Part of this material is based upon work supported by Northrop Grumman via a fellowship to Alex Nash.
+Part of this material is based upon research supported by the National Science Foundation under grant number IIS-1319966 and by Northrop Grumman via a fellowship to Alex Nash.
 Any opinions, findings, and conclusions or recomendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the sponsoring organizations.

 If you have comments on any of these papers, please send me an email!
 Also, please send me your papers if we have common interests.